How to set up a company in Croatia? A quick guide.

 Setting up a company in Croatia: type and name

 Begin setting up a company in Croatia by selecting your enterprise structure.
 Will it be a limited liability or a public company?
 Take into account the number of owners or shareholders you would like to include.
-You should also decide in advance on the type of business activities you will be registered for, as they have to be listed.
+You should also decide in advance on the type of business activities your company will be registered for, as they have to be listed.
 A Croatian company also has to have a seat within Croatia, which is an address where you own or rent an office.
 Your local taxes and charges will depend on your registered seat/office.

 What can Brojevi do for you?